DevDockTools

 AVIF uses AV1 intra-frame encoding, which applies more sophisticated transforms than WebP's VP8/VP8L codec.
 The gap shows up most with:

-• Synthetic / UI screenshots: advantage shrinks to 10-20%
+• Synthetic / UI screenshots: AVIF's advantage shrinks

 • Illustrations with flat colour: both formats are near-parity